-A "wee gem" that runs from source to the mouth of the river at the north east town of Peterhead.
-A river with a fantastic hatchery programme in place, a fish counter and most importantly unrivalled access for disabled anglers.
+The River Ugie is a "wee gem" that runs from source to the mouth of the river at the north east town of Peterhead.
+The river has have fish counter and most importantly unrivalled access for disabled anglers.

 The river has 6 miles of double bank fishing, but the locals tend to fish off the north bank which contains over three miles of manicured single bank fishing in this north east spate river.